Energy Efficiency Optimization in Active Reconfigurable Intelligent Surface-Aided Integrated Sensing and Communication Systems: Introduction

 This paper is structured as follows.
 Section \ref{system model} introduces the system model and formulates the EE maximization problem.
-Section \ref{algorithm} presents the proposed alternating optimization algorithm for joint design of transceivers and active RIS parameters, including beamforming matrices, amplification, and phase shifts.
+Section \ref{algorithm} presents the proposed alternating optimization algorithm for joint design of transceivers and active RIS beamformer.
 Section \ref{simulation} provides comprehensive simulation results to demonstrate the effectiveness of the proposed approach.
 Finally, conclusions are drawn in Section \ref{conclusions}.